 The normal respiratory rate of a child decreases from birth to adolescence.
 A child under 1 year of age has a normal respiratory rate between 30 and 60 breaths per minute, but by the time a child is about 10 years old, the normal rate is closer to 18 to 30.
 By adolescence, the normal respiratory rate is similar to that of adults, 12 to 18 breaths per minute.

 Neurons that stimulate the muscles of the respiratory system are responsible for controlling and regulating pulmonary ventilation.
-The major brain centers involved in pulmonary ventilation are the medulla oblongata and the pontine respiratory group.
-(See Figure 5.4 5 for an illustration of the respiratory centers of the brain.)
+The major brain centers involved in pulmonary ventilation are the medulla oblongata

+Figure 5.4 Respiratory Centers of the Brain